bigskysoftware/_hyperscript/www/commands/return.md

 ### Description

-The `return` command returns a value from a function in hyperscript.
+The `return` command returns a value from a function in hyperscript or stops an event handler from continuing.

 You may use the `exit` form to return no value.